nishadg246/Probabilistic-Roadmap/README.md

 Implementation of a rapidly expanding random trees algorithm for ROS (Robot Operating System).

 ## Prerequisites
-You need to have installed [ROS - Robot Operating System](http://www.ros.org/) in yur system.
+You need to have installed [ROS - Robot Operating System](http://www.ros.org/) in your system.

 ## Running and visualization
 Clone the rrt-ros repository in to your preferable location.
 Then compile it using catkin as follows.